z3nth10n/z3nth10n.github.io/_posts/2019-04-03-4-ways-extact-content-vmdk-vm-totally-dead.md

 permalink: "/:language/:year/:month/:day/4-ways-extact-content-vmdk-vm-totally-dead.html"
 ---

 Sometimes, you badly need your ESXi VM data, but that thing just cannot be powered on for some reason!
-Well, you can try starting that VM one more time according to this article and access the data with a little luck.
-But, if you are out of luck and the VM is dead, you need another method to extract its VMDK file content.<span id="more-368"></span> Sometimes, you badly need your ESXi VM data, but that thing just cannot be powered on for some reason!
 Well, you can try starting that VM one more time according to [this article](https://kb.vmware.com/s/article/1003648) and access the data with a little luck.
 But, if you are out of luck and the VM is dead, you need another method to extract its VMDK file content.

 **Disclaimer:** none of the methods I discuss here works if there is encrypted data on the disk.
 Decrypting is a pretty broad topic to be included in this post.
 So, in my today’s article, I discuss how to retrieve data from the dead VM disk that is neither damaged nor encrypted.